- Reference Number: HEY-736/2023

 Even though there may be nothing wrong with your cervix, it is important that you are seen in the colposcopy clinic and that your cervix is examined more closely.

-Your doctor is worried about the appearance of your cervix
+Your doctor is concerned about the appearance of your cervix

 If your doctor is concerned about the appearance of your cervix they will refer you to the colposcopy clinic for a more detailed examination of the cervix.
 This does not mean that you have cancer.
 This examination will determine whether or not there is an abnormality of the cervix.

 Your doctor has referred you to the colposcopy clinic as you have been experiencing symptoms

 You may have been having symptoms such as bleeding after sex and/or bleeding in between your periods.
 You may also have symptoms of an increased discharge from the vagina.
 These symptoms might be related to the health of your cervix.
 During the colposcopy procedure the colposcopist may diagnose or treat problems.
 The following procedures may be performed: